Jose W. Diokno: Imprisonment and organized coalitions

-From January 7 to January 8, 1984, 2,300 delegates representing all sectors gathered at the KOMPIL congress to vote on multiple issues.
+From January 7 to 8, 1984, 2,300 delegates representing all sectors gathered at the KOMPIL congress to vote on multiple issues.
 One of the decisions voted by 60% of the attendees was to establish a new Commission on Elections (COMELEC).
 Elected leaders included statesmen such as Diokno, Lorenzo Tañada, Aquilino Pimentel, Cecilia Muñoz-Palma, Ambrosio Padilla, Salvador Laurel, and Jovito Salonga.
 Others came from non-political sectors, including Makati's Enrique Zobel, who was related to Andy Soriano and due to consanguinity was part of the Ayala Corporation.
-Another leader was Jaime Cardinal Sin, who would play an important role two years later for the opposition.
+Another leader was Cardinal Jaime Sin, who would play an important role two years later for the opposition.
 Of all the issues, the largest was concerning a letter they made called the Call for Meaningful Elections (CAMEL).
 Some including Diokno and Aquino's brother Butz preferred to boycott any election to avoid legitimizing the Marcos rule.
 On the other hand, some of the other signatories preferred to participate in the elections, including Ninoy Aquino's widow, Corazon Cojuangco-Aquino.

+In May 1985, Diokno was elected as the first president of the Bagong Alyansang Makabayan (Bayan) alliance during its first congress.
+His position as president would be short-lived, however, with him resigning some months later due to reportedly becoming uneasy about the growing influence of the Communist Party of the Philippines (CPP) and its National Democratic Front (NDF) in the alliance.

 Diokno was a part of multiple organizations and alliances that fought the administration and foreign intervention.
 He continued to attack the different policies of the Marcos administration, such as their controversial nuclear programs that led to the sabotaged construction of the costly Bataan Nuclear Power Plant, thereby infuriating Marcos.
 Diokno continued to serve as the leader behind ceasing Marcos's numerous incomplete projects.